Hasatori/Decision-Tree-Tool/README.md

 ![alt text](./doc/class-diagram.png)

 ### Examples:
-Imagine you have very complex set of nested conditions.
+Imagine you have a very complex set of nested conditions.
 Something like this:
 ```
  Response processRequest(Request request) {
         Response response = new Response();